Nightonke/BoomMenu/README.md

 ### 1.0.7
 Thanks @hisham2007 to remind me of the RTL bug.
 Now BMB is able to support RTL mode.
 Thanks @demolot to remind me use the Builder to init the BMB.
 For more information, please check [Use with BMB](https://github.com/Nightonke/BoomMenu#use-with-builder).
+### 1.0.8
+Try to fix the memory optimization issue, but I'm not sure whether it works.

 # Todo
 1. Particle effects are coming soon.